minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

 # Failover and Reinstate

+## Introduction
 A failover is an unplanned event that assumes the primary database is lost.
 The standby database is converted to a primary database immediately.
 A failover might result in some data loss when you use **Maximum Performance** protection mode.
 After a failover the old primary database must be reinstated as a physical standby which is made simpler with flashback database and Data Guard broker enabled.

+Estimated Lab Time: 30 minutes.

+### Objectives
+- Setup the current primary database flashback on.
+- Failover.
+- Reinstate the previous primary database.

-## Lab Prerequisites
+### Prerequisites

 This lab assumes you have already completed the following labs:

 - Deploy Active Data Guard
 - Test with Active Data Guard

-## Step 1: Setup the current primary database flashback on
+## **Step 1:** Setup the current primary database flashback on

 In the previous lab, you have done the Data Guard switch over.
 Now, the current primary database is the **ORCLSTBY** and the current standby database is the **ORCL**.